 Should a form be received which is not fully complete the ICCL will request the omitted information prior to investigating the complaint

 The Chief Operations Officer, or her/his nominee, will acknowledge receipt of the Complaint form, by written response, to the address for correspondence on the Complaint Form or in line with the accompanying Letter of Authority, if applicable.
 The ICCL will acknowledge the Complaint Form within 5 working days of receipt.

 Who will investigate the Complaint?

-The Chief Operations Officer of the ICCL will either investigate the matter themselves or will appoint someone else to do so e.g. a director of the Board of the ICCL or an independent person.
-Where a complaint has been made against the COO, the Deputy Chairman will carry out the investigation.
+The Chief Operations Officer of the ICCL will either investigate the matter him / herself or will appoint someone else to do so e.g. a director of the Board of the ICCL or an independent person.
+Where a complaint has been made against the COO, the Deputy Chairperson will carry out the investigation.
 The ICCL reserves the right to involve third parties in this process either as legal advisers to the ICCL or as an independent person appointed to investigate the matter and make a determination.
-In addition, where a complaint is made about the Administrator of a failed firm, the ICCL will seek a response from the Administrator before making a determination.
-In any other circumstance where the ICCL proposes to consult a third party, it will do so only with the agreement of the Complainant.

 Will the Complainant be asked for further information?

 If the information in the Complaint Form is incomplete or inadequate or, if for whatever reason, more information is required, the Complainant will be asked to supply further information and/or respond to certain questions.
 A meeting or meetings may be required in some cases.
 Please note that the complaint will not be investigated by the ICCL until all required information is submitted by the Complainant.

 Who else may be involved in the determination?